pinussilvestrus/dev-articles/articles/thinking-backwards#26-10-2020.md

 The problem: sometimes it feels like a waterfall.
 Defining the problem, then defining the requirements, then creating the solution.
 That's indeed not ideal.
 The solution space is always re-opening the space of the problem.
 Therefore it's recommended to take steps back, evaluate the problem, and re-shape it.
 You may name those problems to be "wicked", Horst Rittel did [a lot of ground keeping work](https://nnsi.northwestern.edu/wicked-problems-what-are-they-and-why-are-they-of-interest-to-nnsi-researchers/) in this regard.

+By the way: if you also love those diagrams about the double diamond and design thinking, give this website a try: https://designfuckingthinking.tumblr.com/.

 ### Find the Big Why

 "Users have to be amazed by the product", that's the spirit of Amazon's working backward method.
 That's far from being easy.
 This requires a lot of research to get the real *needs* of a user.
 That's not a high-level exercise, it really goes into the psychology of users while working with our products.